alt236/codeplasterage/README.md

     * `PlasterageTestHashCode`
     * `PlasterageTestToString`
     * `PlasterageTests` - this is a convenience interface which implements all of the above.
 4. Create the proposed methods and annotate them with `@Test`.
-They can be empty as they will never really be executed
+They can be empty, or contain code - they will never be executed.
 5. Annotate the class with `@RunWith(CodeplasterageTestRunner::class)`
 6. Configure the tests by using the `@Config` annotation (see below)